-- (1) Spartan has firm transportation commitments on natural gas pipelines in Alberta until October 2029. - (2) Liquids transportation commitment relate to a take-or-pay on NGL volumes at the Keyera Fort Saskatchewan Fractionation Facility until March 2026. - (3) Processing fee commitments relate to the following agreements: (i) firm capacity for natural gas gathering and processing at the Fourth Creek gas plant until October 2025; (ii) firm capacity for natural gas gathering and processing at the Kanata Simonette gas plant until September 2040. - (4) As at June 30, 2023, capital commitments includes an agreement committing Spartan to purchase \$2.7 million of casing and tubing for future capital projects over 2023 to 2024. - (5) The commitments table does not include lease liabilities.
+- (1) Spartan has firm transportation commitments on natural gas pipelines in Alberta until October 2029. - (2) Liquids transportation commitment relate to a take-or-pay on NGL volumes at the Keyera Fort Saskatchewan Fractionation Facility until March 2026. - (3) The commitments table does not include lease liabilities.
 A contractual maturity of the Company's financial liabilities and undiscounted lease payments is provided in note 4.

-Following the completion of the Asset Sale (note 1), \$232.2 million of previously disclosed commitments were transferred to Crescent Point.
-Subsequent to June 30, 2023, \$67.0 million of the commitments noted in the above table were transferred to Logan.
+Following the completion of the Asset Sale and the Spin-Out (note 1), \$232.2 million of previously disclosed commitments were transferred to Crescent Point and \$62.4 million of previously disclosed commitments were transferred to Logan, respectively.